ArkDes

 Temporary exhibitions at ArkDes

-Designing Motherhood: Things That Make and Break Our Births will be ArkDes first temporary exhibition when we open our doors on September 27th.
-Welcome to discover 150 years of reproduction design.
+Designing Motherhood: Things That Make and Break Our Births is ArkDes’ first temporary exhibition following the reopening in September 2024.
+Welcome to explore 150 years of reproduction design.

 Designing Motherhood Team.
 From left: Zoë Greggs, photo: Naomieh Jovin.
 Michelle Millar Fisher, photo: Brigitte Lacombe.
 Gabriella Nelson, photo: Naomieh Jovin.
 Juliana Rowen Barton, photo: Sarah Milinski.
 Amber Winick, photo: Gáldi Vinkó.